“Human voice is the most beautiful instrument of all, but it is the most difficult to play” – Richard Strauss.

 - Age and any medications

-There are the several factors that affect the voice quality when singing.
+Several factors affect voice quality when singing.
 One should be cautious of them and pay deliberate attention, especially during the time leading up to a performance.

 How to maintain voice quality?